 Crafting an aquascape with depth can be tricky in an aquarium due to the width of most aquariums.
-Cubes and ‘Deep-Dimension’ aquariums make this easier because you have the width to create valleys to lead the eye, but what about the rest of us?
+Cube and ‘Deep-Dimension’ aquariums make this easier because you have the depth to create valleys to lead the eye, but what about the rest of us?

 The goal here is to trick the eye by using some clever rock placements to create the impression of depth.

 Take this mountain photograph for example.
-We have depth because we have focal points in the foreground (Waterfall and stream), we have multiple layers of mountains sitting in one another helping to create the depth and finally, we have a valley to draw the eye into the distance.
-But how do we craft this into our aquarium?
+We have depth because we have focal points in the foreground (waterfall and stream), we have multiple layers of mountains sitting behind one another helping to create the depth and finally, we have a valley to draw the eye into the distance.
+But how do we create this in our aquarium?

-Using the rule of thirds place your largest structures on the vertical lines but then use smaller rock pieces to build your mountain slopes inwards towards one another, crossing them if you can.
+Using the rule of thirds place your largest structures on the vertical lines but then use smaller rock pieces to build your mountain slopes in towards one another and sloping towards the front of the tank.
 Mountains create beauty because they are not just rounded boulders so try and replicate your rock formations to do the same.

-Another way is to use smaller rock rubble pieces to graft unique shapes with your rock such as overhangs, bridges, points, branches.
+One trick is to use smaller rock rubble pieces to graft unique shapes into your rock such as overhangs, bridges, points, branches.

-You may not be able to use the rule of third’s if you have a smaller tank but keeping the technique in mind will allow you to make something unique.
+You may not be able to use the rule of thirds if you have a smaller tank but keeping this technique in mind will allow you to make something unique.
 Crazy4Acros managed to create depth very well in the way he built his rock formation, and this is in a small cube aquarium!

-Many aquarists chose to place a very unique coral at these points, especially in small aquariums where space is limited.
-Zoa and Ricordia gardens, large colorful corals like a bright red Gonipora, Bubble Tip Anemone, Montipora Capriconis colonies will all draw your attention with ease.
+Many other aquarists chose to place a very unique coral at these points, especially in small aquariums where space is limited.
+Zoa and Ricordia gardens, large colorful corals like a bright red Gonipora, Bubble Tip Anemone, or Montipora Capriconis colonies will all draw your attention to these focal points with ease.

-By placing them on the intersecting lines of the rule of thirds it will help to make your aquascape even more interesting and pleasing to the eye.
+By placing these features/corals on the intersecting lines of the rule of thirds it will help to make your aquascape even more interesting and pleasing to the eye.

-When creating a unique aquascape it needs to be solid, every piece of it!
+When creating a unique reef tank aquascape it needs to be solid, every piece of it!
 I made the mistake of not properly securing one piece of rock in my tank and it has driven me nuts for years!
 Even blobs of epoxy putty haven’t fixed it, but that’s because there is coral everywhere and I’m limited to places to secure it.
 To ensure this doe not happen in my next tank I will be using some of the techniques mentioned further in this article!

 You can find it HERE at Marine Depot

-If you need to get your structure to sit flat on the floor you can saw through the rock to give it a flat base with a regular hacksaw.
+If you need to get your rock structure to sit flat on the floor you can saw through the rock to give it a flat base with a regular hacksaw.
 If you want to make rubble or smaller pieces, then a hammer and chisel works wonders!
 Just be sure to wear gloves, goggles and a dust mask when working with any rock.
 Placing a towel over the rock before hitting it will also prevent any chips from flying off at high velocity!

-Flow is king for a coral reef aquarium and dead spots can lead to a build-up detritus, which then gives you Nitrate and Phosphate problems.
-Think about how your coral will grow when planning your aquascape.
+Water flow is paramount in a coral reef aquarium and flow dead spots can lead to a build-up detritus, which then gives you Nitrate and Phosphate problems.
+If you can, imagine how your coral will grow when planning your aquascape.
 As it grows it will take up more space and prevent flow.
 SPS coral like in the photo below grow into solid pieces that heavily restrict water flow the bigger they get.

-Your corals will need flow to stay healthy.
+Your corals will need constant, irregular water flow to stay healthy.
 Make sure your aquascape leaves room for additional powerheads/wavemakers in the years to come.
 In recent years the invention of Gyre pumps has greatly increased how water can be moved around the aquarium from just a small pump footprint.

 What kind of fish do you plan on keeping?

 The planning is all about trying to find the ultimate balance for all the tips in this article.
 It will take some thought and playing with the rock to find the best fit for your aquarium shape, the fish you wish to have and the coral you plan to grow.